Dir (princely state): Early period

 By the 17th century a section of the Painda khel, coming from the Kohan village in the valley of Nihag (a Panjkora tributary), seized the trade routes with Chitral and Afghanistan.

-Ruling khans
+Ruling Khans

-The Khanate is said to have been established in the 17th century by Painda khel leader and charismatic mystic figure Akhund Ilyas Khan, who found the village of Dir.
+The Khanate is said to have been established in the 17th century by Painda khel leader and charismatic mystic figure Akhund Ilyas Khan (Baba), who founded the State of Dir.

 His descendants took the name Akhund khel, preserving and expanding their leadership becoming the Khans of Dir.